ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    oc autoscale deploymentconfig/patient-health-frontend --name patient-hpa --min 1 --max 9 --cpu-percent=1
    ```
    {:pre}
-1. Revisit the **Workloads > Deployment Configs** overview page for `patient-health-frontend` deployment and watch it work.
+2. Revisit the **Workloads > Deployment Configs** Details page for `patient-health-frontend` deployment and watch it work.

 ## Using the IBM Cloud Operator to create a Cloudant DB
 {: #openshift-microservices-operator}